 Article 40 Jurisdiction

-1. The Member State in which the main establishment of the provider of intermediary services is located shall have jurisdiction for the purposes of application and enforcement of the obligations placed on intermediaries by this Regulation by the national competent authorities in accordance with this ChapterChapters III and IV of this Regulation.
+1. The Member State in which the main establishment of the provider of intermediary services is located shall have jurisdiction for the purposes of Chapter II, III and IV of this Regulation.
+Chapters III and IV of this Regulation.

 2. A provider of intermediary services which does not have an establishment in the Union but which offers services in the Union shall, for the purposes of this ArticleChapters III and IV, be deemed to be under the jurisdiction of the Member State where its legal representative resides or is established.